MicrosoftDocs/office-developer-lync-evergreen-docs/docs/ucma-sdk/migration-and-coexistence-details-ucma-2-0-and-ucma-3-0.md

 **Applies to:** Lync 2013 | Lync Server 2013

-**In this article**
-When should I use WMI and when should I use PowerShell?
-Migrating trusted service entries using Microsoft Lync Server 2010 Topology Builder or PowerShell cmdlets
-Verify that trusted service entries migrated successfully
-Associate the existing backward-compatible legacy pool with the Lync Server 2010 registrar
-Get OCSCore.MSI from the Office Communications Server 2007 R2 installer
-Install the UCMA 2.0 application
-Add AllowedDomains using WBemTest

 The sections in this topic provide detailed information about migrating applications from previous UCMA versions to current versions, in topologies that can consist of different Microsoft Communications Server/Lync Server 2010 versions.